Home » Blog » Grammy Award-winning Recording Engineer and Producer Jim Anderson Shares Industry Insights with MPRT and CAA Students

 Grammy Award-winning Recording Engineer and Producer Jim Anderson Shares Industry Insights with MPRT and CAA Students

-Grammy Award-winning recording engineer and producer Jim Anderson visited with students in the music production and recording technology (MPRT) and collaborative audio arts programs last month.
+Grammy Award-winning recording engineer and producer Jim Anderson visited with students in the music production and recording technology (MPRT) and collaborative audio arts (CAA) programs last month.
 He shared his new immersive audio releases with the students as well as immersive audio mixing techniques and his approach to recording in immersive formats such as 5.1 and 7.1.4.
 Students and faculty listened to Anderson’s immersive recordings in SU’s Immersive Audio Dolby Atmos Suite located in Ruebush Hall.

 “Having industry professionals visit and share their recording and mixing techniques and their love for the music they record is such a treat,” said Director and Professor of Music Production & Recording Technology Golder O’Neill ’92, M.M.E.
 “Students get to talk with them, ask questions and listen to some amazing work.”